-11.3 Foundation Stabilization
+11.2 Foundation Stabilization

-Groundwater was encountered at 17 feet nine days subsequent to drilling in TB-1.
-It is anticipated the groundwater will have adequate separation from the bottom of basement foundation components and floor slabs.
-However, if moisture conditions encountered at the time of the foundation excavation result in water flow into the excavation and/or destabilization of the foundation bearing soils, stabilization techniques should be implemented.
+Groundwater and loose soils were not encountered at the time of drilling, however if moisture conditions encountered at the time of the foundation excavation result in water flow into the excavation and/or destabilization of the foundation bearing soils, stabilization techniques should be implemented.
 Various stabilization methods can be employed, and can be discussed at the time of construction.
 However, a method that affords potentially a reduced amount of overexcavation (versus other methods) and provides increased performance under moderately to severely unstable conditions is the use of a layered geogrid and structural fill system.